Quickstart Guide

 1. Copy the file installer.sh to your VM.

-2. Run the installer.sh with the join token copied in Step 3 .
-This will enroll the compute node in Fortanix CCM.
+2. Run the installer.sh with the join token copied in Step 3.

 sudo bash ./installer.sh <join-token>

-3. Once the compute node is enrolled in Fortanix CCM, you will see it under the Compute Nodes overview table.
-NitroEnrollNode.pngFigure 18: Node Enrolled
+8. Once the compute node is enrolled in Fortanix CCM, you will see it under the Compute Nodes overview table.

 sudo apt install docker.io

-2. Finally, run this application image on the node by using the following command:
+2. Run the following command to run this application image on the node for AWS Nitro Platform:

 sudo docker run -it --rm --privileged -v /run/nitro_enclaves:/run/nitro_enclaves -e RUST_LOG=debug -e NODE_AGENT_BASE_URL=http://172.31.14.110:9092/v1/ -p 80:80 -p 443:443 513076507034.dkr.ecr.us-west-1.amazonaws.com/development-images/em-test-framework-nginx-9913:nitro